 - Corporate Social Responsibility

-- Ethnic Relations (Local students) / Communicating in Malay 2 (International students)
+- Appreciation of Ethics and Civilisations (Local students) / Communicating in Malay 2 (International students)

-- Islamic & Asian Civilisation (Local students) / Malaysian Studies 3 (International students)
+- Philosophy and Current Issues (Local students) / Malaysian Studies 3 (International students)

 *For Malaysian students who do not have a credit in SPM BM.